trinity-y/cafe-hopper/README.md

-# db-project
+# Cafe Hopper

-This is a simple database application that connects to a database and seeds it with initial data for users and cafes.
+Just to get started, we just connect to a database and seeds it with initial data for users and cafes for now.

 ## Project Structure